 In February 2009, I began raising funds for Right To Play after being challenged by my friend, Kyle Shewfelt.
 The need has never been greater for children here in Canada and in countries throughout the world experiencing poverty and war to enjoy the fundamental right of every child to play.
 This right is enshrined in the United Nations Convention on the Rights of the Child (Article 31) and it is my mission to make it a reality for more children every year.

-Congratulations to Elijah and all the other athletes that give back.
+Congratulations to Elijah and all the other athletes who give back.